Who administers the New York State Motorcycle Safety Program (NYSMSP)?

 Do I need to get a motorcycle learner permit before I take the course?

-You must have a valid New York State Motorcycle Learner Permit to attend the MSF Basic RiderCourse.
-And you must bring it with you to the course.
+for additional information).
 Out-of-state residents may be eligible to take the course without road test waiver benefits.
 Check with your local training site to see if you qualify.

 What is the cost of the course?